Looking for a Notary Public?

-Our expert advisors and lawyers with decades of experience are dedicated to ensuring your documents whether for Australian or international purposes are vetted and notarised giving you the peace of mind that they will fulfil their intended purpose – including: Trusts, Estates, Loan Documents, real estate documents such as land conveyance, powers of attorney, licenses and deeds.
+Our notary public services are dedicated to ensuring your documents whether for Australian or international purposes are vetted and notarised giving you the peace of mind that they will fulfil their intended purpose.

 The Process of Notarising Your Documents

 Are you looking to find a notary public or searching where your documents can be notarised?
 Your nearest public notary might be able to help you.
 However, getting your documents notarised with us means you deal with professional legal experts who can give you superior service at, in many cases, a more affordable rate.

 Our fees are in alignment (or cost less) with the Notary NSW Guidelines which you can find in this page.

 A Notary typically has more duties than a JP (Justice of Peace) as they are have their very own seals or stamps to be used in Australian and internationally.